 Automotive customers typically reserve the right unilaterally to cancel contracts completely or to require unilateral price reductions.
 Although they generally reimburse companies for actual out-of-pocket costs incurred with respect to the particular contract up to the point of cancellation, these reimbursements typically do not cover costs associated with acquiring general purpose assets such as facilities and capital equipment, and may be subject to negotiation and substantial delays in receipt by us.
 Any unilateral cancellation of, or price reduction with respect to, any contract that we may obtain could reduce or eliminate any financial benefits anticipated from such contract and could have a material adverse effect on our financial condition and results of operations.
-To date, no such fees have been reimbursed and have not suffered any price reductions.
+To date, no such fees have been reimbursed.